Some links on this page are affiliate links. See full disclosure in the page footer.

 Why do some teams come together in high-stress environments while others fall apart?
 In Leaders Eat Last, Simon Sinek explores the answer by diving into biology, leadership behavior, and organizational culture.

-He introduces the concept of the “circle of safety”, a leadership mindset where people feel protected from internal politics, free to take risks, and motivated to perform at their best.
+He introduces the concept of the “circle of safety,” a leadership mindset in which people feel protected from internal politics, free to take risks, and motivated to perform at their best.

 Sinek blends real-world examples from the military, corporations, and neuroscience to demonstrate how trust and safety are built (or destroyed) by leadership.